 cargo build

-Add a .env file in the root of your project to store the database URL securely:
+Create a new file called .env in the root of your project and add the following line (replace values with your actual database details):

 use sqlx::postgres::PgPoolOptions;